zivlakmilos/magicbook/README.md

 }
 ```

-The `builds` array is a very powerful concept, as it further allows you to specify specific settings for each build.
-For example, here's a book that uses a different introduction for the HTML and PDF builds.
+The `builds` array is a very powerful concept, as it allows you to specify settings for each build.
+For example, here's a book that uses a different introduction for the HTML and PDF builds. **All settings in `magicbook` can be specified as either a global setting or a build setting**.

 ```json
 {